oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v3.4 -- Description: This script sets up all required Row Level Security (RLS) policies for the --              entire application.
+-- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v3.5 -- Description: This script sets up all required Row Level Security (RLS) policies for the --              entire application.
 It ensures that anonymous users can read public website --              content from app_settings, while securing all other data based on user roles.
---              This version specifically fixes the recursive RLS check on `user_roles`.
+--              This version corrects storage policies to allow admins to delete files.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor to apply all rules.
 -- ================================================================================================